Big push into gaming brings out Amazon's gentler side

 Developers expect Apple to bring gaming to its streaming box.
 Its iOS platform already commands a large contingent of mobile app developers, a handful of whom have built billion-dollar companies.

-There has yet to be a breakout game title or company from the Amazon platform like Finland's Supercell, whose two main titles - Clash of Clans and Hay Day - made $2.4 million (1.4 million pounds) a day in revenue last year.
+There has yet to be a breakout game title or company from the Amazon platform like Finland's Supercell, whose two main titles - Clash of Clans and Hay Day - made $2.4 million a day in revenue last year.
 The Internet giant hopes to change that.

 Amazon "has pissed off a lot of book publishers and others in e-commerce, but not developers as much," said Zaw Thet, a partner at Signia Ventures, which backs a number of game startups.
 "I don't think Amazon really cares about making money through game revenue.
 They care about capturing your attention and up-selling you all of the products that have to do with that."